Wondermom » Health » Natural Ways to Repel Insects: Keep Bugs Away Safely

 I hope you have luck with these natural alternatives.
 If you’ve used other natural repellents, please share them in the comments.

-24 thoughts on “Natural Ways To Repel Insects”
+24 thoughts on “Natural Ways to Repel Insects: Keep Bugs Away Safely”

 1. I would like to add that moth balls are also good in controlling pest.
 I tried it at home for roaches and rats.
 It’s very effective.
 I can only see few roaches now than before.